nya3jp/tast/docs/test_attributes.md

     are uploaded to [crosbolt].
 When you add this attribute, you also need to add one of `crosbolt_perbuild`, `crosbolt_nightly` or `crosbolt_weekly`.
 *   `group:wificell` - Tests that depends on [wificell] fixture to run.
-    Currently it has only one sub-attribute: `wifi_func`, which is used to verify basic WiFi functionalities.
+    Currently it has only one sub-attribute: `wificell_func`, which is used to verify basic WiFi functionalities.

 See [attr.go] for the full list of valid attributes.